TurboBoA: Faster and Exact Attention-aware Quantization without Backpropagation¶

 SOTA Results¶

-When combined with outlier suppression techniques such as QuaRot: - Weight-only quantization: Comprehensively outperforms GPTQ, BoA, and other methods at INT2. - Weight-activation quantization: Also achieves state-of-the-art performance.
+Combined with outlier suppression techniques like QuaRot: - Weight-only quantization: Outperforms GPTQ, BoA, and other methods across the board at INT2. - Weight-activation quantization: Also achieves SOTA performance.

 Key Findings¶

-- Accuracy degradation remains negligible as \(N\) increases to 64, indicating that the remaining output channels provide sufficient error compensation capacity.
+- Accuracy degradation remains negligible even when \(N\) increases to 64, indicating that the remaining out-channels provide sufficient error compensation capacity.

-- Preceding-layer error compensation and grid refinement each contribute independently and complementarily.
+- Preceding layer error compensation and grid refinement provide independent and complementary contributions.

 Highlights & Insights¶

-- All three Propositions provide closed-form solutions, resulting in theoretically elegant formulations.
+- All three Propositions provide closed-form solutions, demonstrating theoretical elegance.

-- The method is not tied to a specific Hessian formulation and can directly accommodate more advanced Hessian estimates.
+- The method is agnostic to specific Hessian forms and can be directly adapted to more advanced Hessians.

-- Over 11 hours of quantization time are saved for 70B models, demonstrating substantial practical value.
+- Saves over 11 hours of quantization time for 70B models, showing significant practical value.

 Limitations & Future Work¶

-- Although the choice of \(N\) is empirically robust, a theoretical error bound analysis is lacking.
+- While the choice of \(N\) is robust, it lacks a theoretical error bound analysis.

 Related Work & Insights¶